Legal Sea Foods

 Legal Sea Foods is an American restaurant chain of casual-dining seafood restaurants primarily located in the Northeastern United States.

 The current company headquarters is located in the South Boston Seaport District.
-As of 2022, the group operates 25 restaurants in five states (Massachusetts, New Jersey, Pennsylvania, Rhode Island, and Virginia), with most in the Greater Boston area.
+As of 2026, the group operates 26 restaurants in five states (Illinois, Massachusetts, New Jersey, Rhode Island, and Virginia), with most in the Greater Boston area.
 The restaurant serves over 7 million customers annually with an average restaurant size of 6,000 sqft.
 Legal Sea Foods also operates an online fish market and ships fresh fish anywhere in the contiguous United States, as well as a retail products division.

 In addition to the traditional Legal Sea Foods branches, the company has operated some unique concepts over the years, including Legal Test Kitchen, Legal C Bar, Legal Harborside, Legal Crossing, Legal Oysteria, Legal on the Mystic, and Legal Fish Bowl.

 Legal Sea Foods’ long-standing tagline is "If it isn't fresh, it isn't Legal!"

 In December 2020, CEO Roger Berkowitz announced the sale of the restaurant's portion of the business to PPX Hospitality Brands, a Massachusetts-based hospitality group.

 The founder of Legal Sea Foods, George Berkowitz, died on February 20, 2022.
 George Berkowitz was 97.